GabrielPJL12/PhaseTwo/decisions/navigation-strategy.md

 - Flat Navigation
 - Experience-Driven or Content-Driven Navigation.

-We will be using Peers Transitions and Flat Navigation as out navigational transitions.
-As they allow for lateral navigation through similar screens and different categories.
+**Note: ** We will probably using Peers Transitions and/or Flat Navigation as out navigational transitions as they allow for lateral navigation through similar screens and different categories.